kevin-ye/project-colonization/README.md

 About the game
 ==============
-The purpose of this project is to create a city builder/resource management game with as many gaming graphical features as possible.
+The purpose of this project is to create a city builder/resource management game with as many gaming graphical features as possible in pure OpenGL.

 The scenario of this game is that the player is managing a space colonization program on the surface of another planet, whose main goal is to collect and utilize the resource in order to survive and extend the base of colonization.

 Features